 - I set up a server redirect to a new domain and my site disappeared from the search.
 Why?

-Which sites does the Yandex robot consider mirrors?
+What sites does the Yandex robot consider as mirrors?

-Yandex regards sites as mirrors if they are complete or partial copies of each other.
-Copies are detected by matching content on pages with the same addresses (
+A mirror is a full copy of a site.
+Copies are detected by matching content on pages with the same URLs (

-www.example.com are mirrors because the content on pages accessible using the same URL is identical.
+www.example.com are usually mirrors because the content on pages with the same URLs is identical.

-Sites are also mirrors if there is a server redirect from the pages of one site to the corresponding pages on another site (
+Sites are also mirrors if there is a server redirect from the pages on one site to the pages on another site (

 example1.com redirects to